zhardie/quakejs/cctools/README.md

 The good news is that the files usually have the same name as in Q3A and you can find them in the same folder structure in the PK3 files.
 So it's basically about identifying what you need and then copy the files from one PAK3 to the same location in the pak0.pk3 you use on your server.

+**It's not a good idea to simply copy all (hi-res) textures - this will make the pak0.pk3 too large!**

 There are severaly websites that host maps for Q3A.
 I like Ente's Padmaps - Padgarden is one of the rare maps that use the fly item ;)
 [World of Padman](https://worldofpadman.net/en/download/padfiles-q3a/)